Inspired by Audrey Hepburn's own flourless chocolate cake recipe, my Audrey Hepburn Chocolate Mini Cakes are decadent, elegant, & fool-proof.

 “I seem to have a sort of built-in leveler.
 I’ve a tremendously good appetite—I eat everything, everything—but as soon as I’m satisfied, a little hatch closes and I stop.”

-For the rest of us who don’t have that little built-in leveler, these ramekins are the perfect way to emulate that famous Hepburn self-control ourselves.
+For the rest of us who don’t have that built-in leveler, these ramekins are the perfect way to emulate that famous Hepburn self-control.

 You can find my favorite pink and Tiffany blue ramekins here on Amazon [aff. link], but any 8 oz ramekins you have on hand will work.